fversnel/fversnel.github.io/_posts/2019-04-01-baba-is-you.markdown

 ---

 Have you played "Baba is you" yet?
 It's a fantastic logic puzzle game, one that I highly recommend.
-If don't know the game please watch a [video](https://www.youtube.com/watch?v=z3_yA4HTJfs) on it as this post will be about how we implement the game using the Clojure programming language and a library called
+If you don't know the game please watch a [video](https://www.youtube.com/watch?v=z3_yA4HTJfs) on it as this post will be about how we implement the game using the Clojure programming language and a library called